Rent safe and private dog parks hosted by locals

 Dog training theory is complex.
 (We’ve summed up some initial concepts in this article.)
 Here are a few things to look for as you start consuming content and learning training techniques:

-• Be wary of anyone who talks about dominating dogs, using force, or depriving them of their basic needs like food and social interaction
+• Be wary of anyone who talks about dominating dogs, using force, or depriving our canine companions of basic needs like food and social interaction.
+You want to look for humane training resources.

-• This list of resources can be a helpful place to start!
+This list of resources can be a helpful place to start growing your dog training knowledge!

-Here are a few options for certification, membership, and training courses for force free trainers:
+Here are a few options for training certification, professional membership, and continuing education courses for force free trainers:

 See if any trainers near you are looking for part-time employees or apprentices

 Some dog trainers offer specific mentorship programs where they take on anywhere from one to several students at a time.
-Other relationships happen more organically, like when a long-time attendee of a trainer’s classes expresses an interest in joining the profession, too.
-You can also consider looking for part-time jobs to get your foot in the door.
+Other relationships happen more organically, like when a long-time attendee of a trainer’s classes expresses an interest in joining the profession.
+You can also consider looking for part-time jobs to get your foot in the door with an initial career opportunity.

 Trainer Review of this Article